 Anti-Hindi and Pro-Tamil Ideology

 On 3 June 1938, the first Anti-Hindi protest took place in Saidapet, Madras, led by Maraimalai Adigal.
-Pattukottai Azhagirisamy, of the Justice Party, led a march throughout the state in protest against the imposition of Hindi.
-Karunanidhi witnessed one of the speeches of him that activated the Tamil activist inside of him.
-Thereafter, he became a student activist in Periyar’s Self-Respect Movement, to fight for the rights of the Dravidians.
+Pattukottai Azhagirisamy of the Justice Party, led a march throughout the state in protest against the imposition of Hindi.
+Karunanidhi witnessed one of the speeches that activated Karunanidhi’s inner Tamil activist.
+Thereafter, he became a student activist in Periyar’s Self-Respect Movement to fight for the rights of the Dravidians.

 As a young Tamil student, he started doing street protests.
-His artistic “Kalaignar” and oratorical skills got refined when started giving firebrand speeches and founded a magazine.
-His political activism found favour with Periyar and his lieutenant CN Annadurai, who gave him political space.
+His artistic “Kalaignar” and oratorical skills got refined when he started giving firebrand speeches and started a magazine.
+His political activism found favour with Periyar and his lieutenant CN Annadurai who gave him political space.
 In 1939, Rajaji’s tenure ended and the interim government abolished the introduction of Hindi, which was the first victory for the anti-Hindi protesters like M. Karunanidhi.

 Failed As A Student, Rose As A Writer

 Though he failed to clear his higher studies, his passion for writing reached the next level.
 He left his studies and founded a student organisation called ‘Tamil Nadu Tamil Manavar Mandram,’ the apex student wing of the Dravidian Movement.
-He also started doing social work and started a newspaper for its members, that later on became ‘Murasoli,’ the DMK party’s official newspaper.
+He also started doing social works and went on to start a newspaper that later on became ‘Murasoli,’ the DMK party’s official newspaper.

 M Karunanidhi – Murasoli’s 75th Anniversary in 2017